-Following the recommendation of the audit committee, we were appointed by the Board of Directors on 17 March 2020 and subsequently by the members at the AGM on 31 July 2020 to audit the financial statements for the year ending 31 March 2021 and subsequent financial periods.
-The period of total uninterrupted engagement including retenders and reappointments is two years, covering the year ending 31 March 2021 and 31 March 2022.
+Following the recommendation of the audit committee, we were appointed by The Board of Directors on 17 March 2020 and subsequently by the members at the AGM on 31 July 2020 to audit the financial statements for the year ended 31 March 2021 and subsequent financial periods.
+The period of total uninterrupted engagement including retenders and reappointments is three years, covering the years ended 31 March 2021 to 31 March 2023.
 We remain independent of the Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard as applied to listed public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 The non-audit services prohibited by that standard were not provided to the Company.